wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ![](@attachment/Clipboard_2020-03-03-17-13-53.png) 1:52

-_**Hepful Tip**: If you need to log something but you are being redirected and the console is being cleared, you can click the "cog" icon in the chrome dev tools and check on "preserve log" to not clear the console when you navigate to another page._
+_**Helpful Tip**: If you need to log something but you are being redirected and the console is being cleared, you can click the "cog" icon in the chrome dev tools and check on "preserve log" to not clear the console when you navigate to another page._

 So the default of a link is to change the page, however if you call `event.preventDefault()` within the event listener, it will prevent the default thing from happening.
 In this case, the link will not redirect us.